backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/KMS Working.md

 - **Symmetric encryption** process.
 - The main API that will help us is the **GenerateDataKey** API
 - *Encryption Process*:
-	- We call the GenerateDataKey API with the CMK with which we want to encrypt the data, KMS checks if we have the appropriate permission.
+	- We call the GenerateDataKey API with the CMK with which we want to encrypt the data, *KMS checks if we have the appropriate permission*.
 	- We will be sent a plain text DataKey and an encrypted DataKey
 	- We encrypt the big file client side using the DataKey to get the encrypted file
 	- We build an envelope around the encrypted file and put the encrypted version of DataKey inside it.